GrammaticalFramework/gf-rgl/src/TEMPLATE/README.md

 With these, you get a `Num` that can be used in `DetQuant` to make a Det, and that unlocks numerals as determiners, like "two cats".

--- The stuff that is kind of default and rarely needs to be changed PhrUtt
-NoPConj
-NoVoc
-TTAnt
-ASimul, AAnter
-TPres, TPast, TFut, TCond
-TEmpty
-PPos, PNeg
-PredVP
-UttS
-UseCl

-and_Conj
+### Conjunctions

+### Idioms

 ### Functions that are clearly lower priority

 What is low or high priority depends on the application.
-But if you want some general guidelines, these are usually less used
+But if you want some general guidelines, these are usually less used, or not in the API at all.